giantswarm/docs/sources/reference/registry.md

 In our systems, users are associated with [companies](../companies/) to allow for shared resources between multiple users.
 Docker images are an example of these shared resources.

+In fact, even if you don't collaborate with other users, you are part of a company.
+The default company you belong to has the same name as your username.
+This is relevant for the registry, because:

 > Every image you push to the registry has to belong to a certain company.
 This is expressed by using the company name as the image's namespace.

 If, for example, you belong to the company called `acmecorp` and want to create an image, which can be used by all users of that company, the name `acmecorp` has to be used as the name space field within the image name, like here: